-4. What is Wi-Fi Protocol for Internet of Things (IoT)?_text]Answer:
+4. What is Wi-Fi Protocol for the Internet of Things (IoT)?

-Counted as the most mature wireless radio technology, Wi-Fi is predominant communication technology chosen for IoT applications.
+Answer: Counted as the most mature wireless radio technology, Wi-Fi is predominant communication technology chosen for IoT applications.
 Already existing protocols like WPS make the integration of internet of things devices easier with the existing network.
 If we talk about transmission then Wi-Fi offers the best power-per-bit efficiency.
-However power consumption when devices are dormant is much higher with conventional Wi-Fi designs.
+However, power consumption when devices are dormant is much higher with conventional Wi-Fi designs.
 The solution is provided by protocols like BLE and ZigBee that reduce power consumption by sensors when devices are dormant.
-(Online Training institute)

-Most important use of Wi-Fi is in the applications where IP stack compliance is needed and there is high data transmission.
-For instance in applications sharing audio, video or remote device controlling.
+A most important use of Wi-Fi is in the applications where IP stack compliance is needed and there is high data transmission.
+For instance in applications sharing audio, video or remote device control.

-As the prerequisites of internet of things are scaling up, companies are working on more integrated solutions.
-But even at present there are many solutions available for anyone who is trying to build up internet of things applications around the major three IoT components.
+As the prerequisites of the internet of things are scaling up, companies are working on more integrated solutions.
+But even at present, there are many solutions available for anyone who is trying to build up the internet of things applications around the major three IoT components.
 Vendors

-5. Explain what is the role does the network play in the Internet of Everything?_text]Answer:
+5. Explain what is the role does the network play in the Internet of Everything?

 It provides an intelligent, manageable and secure infrastructure for better execution.

-6. So what are the main challenges of the Internet of Things implementation?_text]Answer:
+6. So what are the main challenges of the Internet of Things implementation?

-7. What is Bluegiga APx4 Protocol for Internet of Things (IoT)?_text]Answer:
+7. What is Bluegiga APx4 Protocol for the Internet of Things (IoT)?

-BLE and Wi-Fi together can be used without interference as they are compliable to coexistence protocols.
+Answer: BLE and Wi-Fi together can be used without interference as they are compliable to coexistence protocols.
 The Bluegiga APx4 is one such solution which supports both BLE and Wi-Fi and is based on 450MHz ARM9 processor.
-(Latest 30 IOT Interview Questions & Answers Pdf)

-8. What does IOT stand for?
-The full form for IOT is “Internet of Things”._text]Answer:
+8. What does IoT stand for?
+The full form for IoT is “Internet of Things”.

-9. What are the risks and challenges that we should be aware of when it comes to the Internet of Everything?_text]Answer:
+9. What are the risks and challenges that we should be aware of when it comes to the Internet of Everything?

 The risks and challenges that everyone should be aware of when it comes to the Internet of Everything are: